5 AI-Powered Insights About #EltonJohnLewis Ad

 It’s already dividing opinions and attracting its fair share of headlines.But how does the latest ad in the UK retailer’s much-vaunted festive series stack up against previous campaigns?
 Does it hit all the right notes?
 Or has the bauble finally burst on John Lewis’ hold on Christmas advertising?

 Well, at Realeyes we decided to delve a little deeper.
 Using our face-reading AI technology, we analysed viewers’ reactions to the ad, using webcams to look at consumers’ emotional engagement and attention levels as they watched.
 We then compared it to previous campaigns.
 To make sure we had all bases covered, we also asked them to write down their thoughts on the creative.
-We then used our new Sentiment Analysis feature (currently in beta) to assess whether the overall sentiment of the comments were negative or positive.

 Anyway, here are some some of the insights we found looking through the data.